cmse822/project-2-pi-by-mpi-team-11/report/README.md

 This is a strong scaling study.
 The number of rounds is fixed to 100 and is distributed across the ranks.
 The running time as we increase the ranks is decreasing because fixed computations (across different runs) are being distributed in a single run.
+Specifically, if we look at the parallel scaling efficiency when we have 2 ranks it's equal to 1.09 which means that there's a super linear speedup when we have 2 ranks.
+With 3 ranks, the parallel scaling efficiency is 1.04 which means super linear speedup as well. this is the case as well for ranks=4 with parallel scaling efficiency of 1.03.
+For ranks=20, the parallel scaling efficiency becomes 0.84 since the number of ranks is high enough such that the computatoins have been parallelized as much as possible and now the setup time costs and communication time costs for each newly added rank is greater than what this newly rank can offer in terms of parallelizing computation.

 The running time is constantly decreasing which means that there are no bottlenecks such as a communication bottleneck.

 Note: For each different run, we allocated number of processors equal or greater than the number of ranks to be executed since we don't want any 2 ranks to be executed on the same core in-serial.

 4.)
-Code is attached.
+Code: report/mpi_pi_calc_div.c [Change the number of darts accordingly] Also, change the number of processors allocated in job_q4.sb accordingly (1 node is used only).

 5.)
 (not done yet)